mark-hahn/coffeekup-intro/README.md

 The `text` tag (function) just adds whatever text is in its string argument to the output buffer.
 If we removed `text` from the beginning of the middle line, that line with only the string would be legal CoffeeScript, and the template would execute without error, but the text would be lost because there would be no function to add it to the output buffer.

 Before we leave the discussion of general text I'd like to point something out.
-Whether it is a string argument to a real tag like `div`, or a string argument to the fake `text` tag, a string can contain any text, even html.
+Whether it is a string argument to a real tag like `div`, or a string argument to the fake `text` tag, a string can contain any text, even HTML.
 We will learn how to use this to our advantage in the section _The Great Escape_.

-Variables, Conditionals, Loops, And Functions Galore
+Variables, Conditionals, and Loops
 ---

+If this was all there was to KoffeeKup then it would already be quite useful as a way to write all your HTML in a concise way.
+No more adding all those nasty closing tags.
+But wait, there's more ...

+As you might have guessed, because KoffeeKup is executing arbitrary CoffeeScript code, there are a lot of fancy things we can do other than just generate static HTML.
+Let's look at another example ...

+	if true
+		for i in [2..4]
+			p ->
+				text "I want #{i} hamburgers"

+	<p>I want 2 hamburgers</p>
+	<p>I want 3 hamburgers</p>
+	<p>I want 4 hamburgers</p>

+First note that the entire snippet is conditional on the `if` statement evaluating to `true`.
+If you changed `true` to `false` then this example would not output anything.
+This is easy to understand since code must execute to add things to the output buffer.
+This example is good at showing how KoffeeKup is just CoffeeScript code executing with no magic happening behind the scenes, except for the magical output buffer.

+The `for` loop simply executes its block of code, which happens to output a paragraph of text.
+It executes it three times so that block of code added its HTML to the buffer three times.

+Note also the use of the variable `i` in the text string.
+It is evaluated and added to the string, which is called interpolation.
+The syntax `#{i}` that mixes it in is straight CoffeeScript.
+Once again KoffeeKup got a cool feature for free from CoffeeScript.
+It looks almost like a more traditional template syntax such as _mustache_, which would have {{i}}.
+Remember that this CoffeeScript interpolation only works inside double quotes `"`, not single.

+Variables can be defined and used freely in your KoffeeKup template.
+In a later section, _Running In Context_, we will see that variables can be used that are defined outside of the template.

+Cool Formatting
+---

+If you are fluent in CoffeeScript, then this will be obvious, but there are cool ways to clean up the last example.
+There are two or three CoffeeScript features that can be used to turn the four-line example above into this one-liner ...

+		(p -> text "I want #{i} hamburgers") for i in [2..4] unless false

+		<p>I want 2 hamburgers</p>
+		<p>I want 3 hamburgers</p>
+		<p>I want 4 hamburgers</p>

+If you don't see how to do this, then go do the next lesson in your CoffeeScipt class.
+We'll be waiting here until you get back.

+Tag Function Conjunction
+---

+Let's step back and look at how tag functions work with different types of arguments.

+There are three types of arguments that can be passed to a tag function.
+They are an object (hash), a function, and simple types like strings, numbers, true, false, etc.  You should know by now what each one of these does ...

+- *object*: Any object that is an argument of a tag function specifies the attributes

+- *function*: Executes code that adds HTML to the output buffer.
+The tag function adds its text like `<script>` to the output buffer, then runs the function, and then adds its closing text like `</script>` afterwards.
+The HTML that function argument adds to the output buffer is _nested_ inside the begin/end tags, as inner HTML.
+So the nesting of tag functions creates the resulting HTML nesting.

+- *string and friends*: These are all converted to strings and directly added to the output buffer.
+You should know that, by default, HTML entity characters are escaped.
+See _The Great Escape_ section.

+You might be wondering what the remaining type of javascript variable, the `array`, does.
+It is treated exactly like an `object`, which happens to create useless attributes ...

+	div ['a','b']

+	<div 0="a" 1="b"></div>

+Maybe some smart person will figure out a cool use for arrays in CoffeeKup.

 Running In Context
 ---